 What is the Weather Like in Fiji in March?

 Get ready for what is often the wettest month of the year in Fiji!
 Yes, March falls in the middle of the wet season in Fiji, meaning it’s hot, it’s humid and it’s probably going to rain most days.
-But don’t let the rain “dampen your spirits” too much, as showers come quick and heavy before being replaced by hot sun again!
+But don’t let the rain “dampen your spirits” too much, as showers come quick and heavy before being replaced by the hot sun again!
 March is a great time of the year to visit Fiji for the more savvy traveller looking for a great deal on flights, accommodation and activities.
 It’s likely that you’ll have the poolside almost to yourself and when it does rain, well, that’s the perfect time for a spa treatment.
 That’s what Fiji time is all about!
 If visiting Fiji in March sounds like a good idea, take a look at what weather to expect in our guide to the Fiji weather in March.

 5 Tips for Travelling Fiji in March